 What Does Flat Rate Shipping Mean?

-Plain and simple, Flat rate shipping refers to the single, uniform fee charged to ship a package, regardless of its weight or size, given that it meets the stipulations set by the flat rate shipping provider.
+Plain and simple, Flat rate shipping refers to the single, uniform fee charged to ship a package, given that it meets the stipulations set by the flat rate shipping provider.

 Flat rate shipping is a simplified process that allows consumers the convenience of an uncomplicated shipping option, and the ability for businesses to forecast shipping expenses with greater accuracy and predictability.
 As an added bonus, it can be especially helpful for shipping heavier items.

 When people mention “flat rate shipping,” they’re often referring to USPS Flat Rate shipping.
 USPS Priority Mail Flat Rate shipping delivers within three days (not including Sunday).
 These shipping boxes can be an easy-to-use, cost-effective shipping option.